remedium-ai/remedium-website/src/content/pages/english/terms-conditions.md

 ### Intellectual Property

-All content on the Website, including but not limited to text, images, logos, and software, is the property of Looka or its licensors and is protected by copyright, trademark, and other intellectual property laws.
-You may not reproduce, distribute, or modify any content without prior written consent from Looka.
+All content on the Website, including but not limited to text, images, logos, and software, is the property of ReMediumAI or its licensors and is protected by copyright, trademark, and other intellectual property laws.
+You may not reproduce, distribute, or modify any content without prior written consent from ReMediumAI.

-### Purchases and Payments

-All purchases made on the Website are subject to our pricing and payment terms.
-You agree to provide accurate payment information and authorize us to charge your payment method for the agreed-upon amounts.
-Refunds, if applicable, will be processed according to our Refund Policy.

 ### Disclaimer of Warranties